Indian New Zealanders: History

+There were a number of Indian soldiers who served New Zealand, 17 are recorded to have served in WWI and WWII.
+The most well documented of these soldiers being Jagt Singh who served in Gallipoli during WWI.

 The late 1800s and early 1900s saw the first wave of migration of Indians arriving in the country.
 A number of them came directly to New Zealand but some came via Fiji and others via other British colonies such as Burma.
 A large number of these early migrants were Indian teenagers, mainly from Punjab and Gujarat.
 They were generally looked after by the Māori community, and tended to have unions with Māori women.

 Official policy in New Zealand to restrict non-European immigration resulted in difficulties for Indians to enter the country in the 1920s.
 Groups like The White New Zealand League, established in 1926, was opposed to both Chinese and Indian immigration because it was seen as a threat to the economic prosperity of European New Zealanders.
 Racial tensions between local Indians and Pākehā/Europeans lasted for decades in Pukekohe.
 Until the late 1950s, Indians there were excluded from barbershops, hair salons, bars, and balcony seats in cinemas, and could not join the local growers' association.
 At this time, a large number of Punjabi Sikhs, who often had farming experience, settled in the Waikato district and took up dairy farming.

 Before the 1970s it remained difficult for Indians not related to the earlier immigrants to enter New Zealand.
 However, a small number of Fijian Indians and Indian-descent refugees from Uganda arrived in the country.
 By the 1980s, the official attitude towards Asian immigration relaxed and an increased number of Indians arrived in New Zealand.

+Early cultural contact theory

+In 1885, Edward Tregear published the controversial book The Aryan Maori (1885), in which he placed the Māori language in the ranks of the Indo-European language family.
+He further claimed, that Māori were descended from Hindu Brahmins who spread south from India.

+The Tamil bell may indicate contact between Māori and South India going back to the 14th or 15th century.
+A 1954 report by V Lakshmi Pathy, published in the Journal of Polynesian Studies, hinted at similarities between the South Indian Kannada language and various Polynesian languages including Māori.